2 Timothy 4:1-8

 “I am even now ready to be sacrificed, and the time of my dissolution is at hand.
 I have fought a good fight; I have finished my course; I have kept the faith.
 As for the rest, there is laid up for me a crown of justice which the Lord, the just judge, will render to me in that day: and not only to me, but to them also that love His coming.”

 For all these reasons — the sinful pre-conversion Saul, the Apostle to the Gentiles, teaching us about Jesus’ New Covenant — I love St. Paul with all my heart.
 I hope that, should our time darken to that point when Christians are persecuted as in the days of the early Church, I too will “finish my course,” “keep my faith,” and stand “ready to be sacrificed.”

 I now conclude this “Sunday Devotional” with my favorite passage from St. Paul (letter to the Ephesians 6:10-16):

 Finally, draw your strength from the Lord and from his mighty power.
 Put on the armor of God so that you may be able to stand firm against the tactics of the devil.
 For our struggle is not with flesh and blood but with the principalities, with the powers, with the world rulers of this present darkness, with the evil spirits in the heavens.
 Therefore, put on the armor of God, that you may be able to resist on the evil day and, having done everything, to hold your ground.
 So stand fast with your loins girded in truth, clothed with righteousness as a breastplate, and your feet shod in readiness for the gospel of peace.
 In all circumstances, hold faith as a shield, to quench all the flaming arrows of the evil one.

-And may the peace and truth and love of Jesus Christ our Lord be with you,
+May the peace and love of our Lord Jesus Christ be with you,